Dipole Calculator - Calculate Electric Dipole Moment Instantly

 What is an electric dipole moment?

-What is the formula for dipole moment?
+What is the formula for calculating dipole moment?

 What are the units of dipole moment?